Want to keep your mind as sharp as possible? Tend to your belly.

 By choosing the right foods, you can promote healthier blood vessels and prevent inflammation, which has been linked to cognitive decline.

-Here’s a list of 10 foods to include in your diet to keep your thinker thinking properly:
+10 foods that’ll keep your thinker thinking properly:

 Cherries, blueberries and strawberries provide antioxidants to promote better blood flow and protect brain tissues.
 Studies show they improve memory and decrease the risk of dementia.
 Aim to include at least one cup of berries in your diet each day.

 2. Green leafy vegetables

 These are excellent sources of folate, flavonoids and carotenoids.
-These nutrients can help improve blood flow and aid in the production of DNA and RNA, the body’s genetic material.
+These nutrients help improve blood flow and aid in the production of DNA and RNA, the body’s genetic material.
 Include three to six servings daily of spinach, kale, collard greens or broccoli.

 Foods to avoid or eat less

 - Saturated fats.
-These are artery-clogging fats that have been shown to increase risk for developing Alzheimer’s.
-The MIND diet recommends four servings or less of red meat, which is higher in saturated fat, per week.
+These are artery-clogging fats that have been shown to increase the risk for developing Alzheimer’s.

 - Trans fats.
 They have a negative impact on your heart and may decrease blood flow, so avoid them.
 They are common in coffee creamers, margarine, commercial frosting or some nut butters.